Tuo-ZHANG/my-Android-dictionary-application/README.md

 # my-Android-dictionary-application
 An Android dictionary application.
 I have used the [mdict-jni-query-library](https://github.com/Tuo-ZHANG/mdict-jni-query-library) I have written to access the dictionary of mdx format.

+## Supporting features
+- [x] quering multiple dictionaries at the same time
+- [x] utilities for managing query histories with integration of SQLite
+- [ ] view query history in order of alphabet, query frequencies or time

 ## Showcase
 - entries recycler view